Farmin Shahabuddin, MPH, Sunny Cui, Morgan Wharton, and Jessica Cote, National Center for Health Research

 Skin Cancer

-A 2014 study in the Journal of the National Cancer Institute found that the more coffee participants drank, the less likely they were to develop malignant melanoma over a 10 year period.
+A 2014 study found that the more coffee participants drank, the less likely they were to develop malignant melanoma over the next 10 years.
 Melanoma is the most dangerous form of skin cancer.
-Almost 450,000 whites, aged 50-71, participated in the study.
-Researchers found that drinking four or more cups of coffee per day was linked to a 20% lower risk of getting malignant melanoma.
-Once again, drinkers of decaffeinated coffee lost out.
-Their risk of getting melanoma was no different from that of non-coffee drinkers.
-Coffee drinking, however, did not affect the least dangerous form of melanoma, called melanoma in situ.
+Almost 450,000 White adults aged 50-71, participated in the study.
+Researchers found that the adults who drank four or more cups of coffee per day were 20% less likely to develop malignant melanoma.
+People who drank decaffeinated coffee were not more or less likely to develop melanoma compared to non-coffee drinkers.
+18

 Type 2 Diabetes